editor-js/attaches/README.md

 {
     "success" : 1,
     "file": {
-        // ... any data you want
+        // any data you want
+        // for example: url, name, size
     }
 }
 ```